bavornkiet/BusinessPlan-Entrepreneurship/Business_Plan.md

 ### 1.1.1: Customer’s Pains and Gains

 - **Pains:**
-  - Lack of motivation to engage in light exercises (Ebben 2008) (Hongu et al. 2018)
+  - Lack of motivation to engage in light exercises (Ebben, 2008) (Hongu et al., 2018)
-  - Too lazy to walk (Hongu et al. 2018)
+  - Too lazy to walk (Hongu et al., 2018)
-  - Inconsistency in maintaining exercise routines (Ebben 2008)
+  - Inconsistency in maintaining exercise routines (Ebben, 2008)
-  - Walking is boring and lack engagement (Ettema 2015) (Hongu et al. 2018)
+  - Walking is boring and lack engagement (Ettema, 2015) (Hongu et al., 2018)
-  - Lack of clear goal to determine amount of physical activity (Hongu et al. 2018)
+  - Lack of clear goal to determine amount of physical activity (Hongu et al., 2018)

 - **Value Proposition:**
   - CITY WALK encourages and motivates people in committing to physical activities and light exercises through gamification elements and competition between friends and guilds.